From Label Error Detection to Correction: A Modular Framework and Benchmark for Object Detection Datasets

 \textbf{Most evident misfitting bounding boxes.} Original annotations may be inaccurate.
 If the original annotation does not exhibit an $\iou$ of $0.5$ with the validated one, we consider the original bounding box as misfitting.
 This label error is less obvious and may depend on subjectivity.
-We list some of the $87$ most evident mismatches (according to minimal bounding box height and soft label probability) we identified, sorted by the difference in $\iou$ with the VGT.
-Note that many of these errors can be more interpreted as overlooked pedestrians as well but they overlap with an original bounding box annotation mainly due to duplicate GT bounding boxes or overlooked pedestrians being close to annotated ones.
+We list the first $20$ of the $87$ most evident mismatches (according to minimal bounding box height and soft label probability) we identified, sorted by the difference in $\iou$ with the VGT.
+Note that many of these errors can be interpreted as overlooked pedestrians but they overlap with an original bounding box annotation, e.g., due to duplicate GT bounding boxes or overlooked pedestrians being close to annotated ones.

 \ifshowimages

 \fi